oracle/graal/docs/reference-manual/native-image/HostedvsRuntimeOptions.md

 link_title: Hosted and Runtime Options
 permalink: /reference-manual/native-image/overview/HostedvsRuntimeOptions/
 redirect_from: /reference-manual/native-image/HostedvsRuntimeOptions/
-redirect_to: /reference-manual/native-image/overview/BuildOptions/
+redirect_to: /reference-manual/native-image/overview/Options/
 ---

-The content of this file moved to [Native Image Build Options](BuildOptions.md).
+The contents of this file has moved to [Command-line Options](BuildOptions.md).